nickolanack/unity-terrain-builder/README.md

 # unity-terrain-builder

-Creating procedurally generated terrain in unity
+My Experiments creating procedurally generated terrain in unity

 Utility libraries to simplify modifying unity terrain at runtime.
 Uses height-map style textures to write to height, detail, and texture layers of a terrain tile